CMakePP/CMinx/tests/examples/sphinx/source/example_prefix.rst

       This is a method without arguments

+   **Attributes**

+   .. py:attribute:: myattr
+      :value: "a string"

+      :type: str

+      This is an attribute.
+Use the type option at the top of the doccomment and a blank line after to document the attribute type.

+.. py:class:: MyClass2

+   This is another class

+   **Additional Constructors**

    .. py:method:: CTOR(a, b)

-      .. admonition:: info

-         This member is a constructor.

       This is a constructor